 The school has a network that connects all computers, used by both staff and pupils, to each other and to the internet via a gateway.
 The staff computers are segregated from the pupil computers by using a different IP address subnet.
 The network is maintained by a third-party L.A. approved contractor.
 All configuration and administrative information is held by them.
-Internet access is provided via the L.A. approved service - the East Midlands Broadband Consortium (EMBC), whose services include accredited anti-virus, spam filtering and content filtering.
+Internet access is provided via the King's Cliffe Endowed Primary School.
+E-Safety Policy April vice - the East M us, spam filtering 3